ir193/tiny_linux/TUTORIAL.md

 #Build Root Filesystem#

-Now we focus on the userland level, we will use busybox[].
+Now we focus on the userland level, we will use [Busybox][2].
 BusyBox combines tiny versions of many common UNIX utilities into a single small executable.
 It provides replacements for most of the utilities you usually find in GNU fileutils, shellutils, etc.

 First we build busybox: